spences10/scottspence.com/posts/2018/12/24/wsl-bootstrap-2019/index.md

 Now the landing page should show the newly added h1, we can confirm that the file is changed in Git by doing a `git status` from the terminal.
-Then we can commit it from either the terminal or the IDE (VSCode) my preference is to use VSCode as the visual diffing of files is great.
+Then we can commit it from either the terminal or the IDE (VS Code) my preference is to use VS Code as the visual diffing of files is great.

 Commit the changes with Ctrl+Enter if you have not selected the file